Doraemon (2005 TV series): English dubs

 There are three notable English dubs that were produced: Bang Zoom's American English dub, Red Angel Media's British/Hong Kong English dub (which aired on Boomerang), and EarCandy's South African English dub (which aired on Disney Channel).
+An upcoming fourth dub by Cake Entertainment is currently in the works.

 In the United States, Doraemon: Gadget Cat from the Future was first announced in May 2014.
-Produced by Fujiko F. Fujio Pro, TV Asahi, Bang Zoom!
-Entertainment, and distributed by Viz Media, Gadget Cat from the Future aired on Disney XD from July 7, 2014, to September 1, 2015, for a total of two seasons and 52 episodes.
+Produced by Fujiko Pro, TV Asahi and Bang Zoom!
+Entertainment, Gadget Cat from the Future aired on Disney XD from July 7, 2014, to September 1, 2015, for a total of two seasons and 52 episodes.
 The dub features veteran anime voice actress Mona Marshall in the title role of Doraemon and Johnny Yong Bosch as Nobita, who is known in the English dub as "Noby".
 In Canada, Gadget Cat from the Future briefly aired on Disney XD's Canadian feed, before being re-branded as Family CHRGD.
-In Australia, the series started airing on 26 January 2015 on Network Ten, before moving to Cartoon Network and Boomerang.
+In Australia, the series started airing on 26 January 2015 on Network Ten, before moving to Boomerang.
 It was announced that reruns of the American version would be re-imported to Japan and aired on Disney Channel Japan starting on February 1, 2016.
 The network also provides a Japanese dub of the version as a secondary audio feed.

 The English dub has been heavily modified to meet American broadcasting guidelines, censoring content deemed inappropriate for American children, as well as replacing many Japanese cultural elements with American cultural elements.
 Some modifications include Americanized character and gadget name changes from the English version of the manga, an episode order completely different from the Japanese episode order, nudity being heavily censored by adding steam, cloud effects, or clothing, and some episodes having several minutes of footage cut.

-However, certain uniquely Japanese characteristics - such as house structure, kneeling on the floor to eat, the side where cars drive, and Nobisuke Nobi (Toby Nobi)'s kimono - remain.
+However, certain uniquely Japanese characteristics – such as house structure, kneeling on the floor to eat, the side where cars drive, and Nobisuke Nobi (Toby Nobi)'s kimono – remain.
 Japanese food featured throughout the series were also localized: while Doraemon's favorite food, dorayaki, was kept in but referred as "yummy buns", others were edited out and replaced with Western equivalents, such as omurice becoming pancakes.
 All the background music and sound effects were replaced with new background music and sound effects deemed "easier for American children to empathize".
 At least one character's personality was also partially rewritten.
 Shizuka, renamed Sue in the English dub. is portrayed as more tomboyish and athletic than the Japanese version, although her sweet nature and kind personality were not changed.
 This is reportedly because her traditionally Japanese habits were perceived as being difficult for American children to understand in test viewings of the Japanese version.